-Republicans decry Trump’s Georgia indictment before details are released
+Republicans decry Trump’s Georgia indictment: ‘They’re weaponising the law’

 Similarly, Sen Lindsey Graham (R-SC) told Fox News how Mr Trump spent more on legal fees than he did on campaigning for president.
 Mr Graham had attempted to avoid testifying before Fulton County District Attorney Fani Willis’s team as she probed into Mr Trump’s attempts to overturn the 2020 presidential election results in Georgia but ultimately testified in November of last year.

 “The American people can decide whether they want him to be president or not,” he said.
 “This should be decided at the ballot box and not in a bunch of liberal jurisdictions trying to put the man in jail.
-They’re weaponizing the law in this country.
+They’re weaponising the law in this country.
 They’re trying to take Donald Trump down.”

 Rep Marjorie Taylor Greene (R-GA), one of Mr Trump’s biggest defenders in Congress, tweeted that voters did not care about the indictment and just wanted lower gas prices.